Theatre of Argentina: History

+In the late 1800s, Spanish zarzuela was influential in the region, so much so that Buenos Aires eventually became the Latin American capital for zarzuela.
+This eventually led to the creation of a new Argentine form, known as zarzuela criolla.

+The wave of European Immigration in Argentina created a need for a cultural shift in theatre, partially tied to the growth of the middle class.
+This immigration boom also influenced the growth of a form of theatre known as sainete criollo, which focused on the European-immigrant experience with class and culture.

-The wave of European Immigration in Argentina created a need for a cultural shift in theatre addressed by Florencio Sánchez, a pioneer in professional theater locally, and in Uruguay.
-Local color became the primary inspiration for Roberto Arlt, Gregorio de Laferrère, Armando Discépolo, Antonio Cunill Cabanellas, and Roberto Payró during the 1920s and 1930s, while also helping amateur theatre revive locally.
-The Teatro Independiente movement created a counterweight to professional theatre, and inspired a new generation of young dramatists in this vein such as Copi, Agustín Cuzzani, Osvaldo Dragún, and Carlos Gorostiza.
+This need for cultural growth in the form of theatre was addressed by Florencio Sánchez, a pioneer in professional theatre locally and in Uruguay.
+Local colour became the primary inspiration for Roberto Arlt, Gregorio de Laferrère, Armando Discépolo, Antonio Cunill Cabanellas, and Roberto Payró during the 1920s and 1930s, while also helping amateur theatre revive locally.
+The Teatro Independiente movement created a counterweight to professional theatre by wanting to reintroduce grotesque subject matter back into plays.
+The movement lasted between 1950 and 1955, and inspired a new generation of young dramatists such as Copi, Agustín Cuzzani, Osvaldo Dragún, and Carlos Gorostiza.

 Gorostiza and other self-trained dramatists also popularized Realism in the Argentine theatre after 1950, a genre advanced by Ricardo Halac, Roberto Cossa, and among others.
 Griselda Gambaro and Eduardo Pavlovsky popularized the theatre of the absurd in Argentina after 1960, a genre that found local variant in the grotesque works of Julio Mauricio and Roberto Cossa, whose La Nona became an iconic character in the Argentine theatre in 1977.

 Argentina's National Reorganization Process posed the greatest challenge to the development of local theatre since the Rosas era of the mid-19th century.
 Numerous actors, playwrights and technicians emigrated after 1976, though the pressures on artists were loosen around 1980.
-Seizing the opportunity, playwright Osvaldo Dragún marshalled colleagues to restore an abandoned sparkplug factory to organize the improvisational Argentine Open Theatre in 1981, a triumph dampened by their Picadero Theatre's fire-bombing a week later.
+Seizing the opportunity, playwright Osvaldo Dragún marshalled colleagues to restore an abandoned sparkplug factory in order to organize the Teatro Abierto or Open Theatre movement which, between 1981 and 1985, sought to defy censorship and the erasure of theatre under the military dictatorship.

 The theatre thrived before and after the 1983 return to democracy.
 Established playwrights and directors such as Norman Briski, Roberto Cossa, Lito Cruz, Carlos Gorostiza, Pacho O'Donnell, and Pepe Soriano, and younger dramatists such as Luis Agostoni, Carlos María Alsina, Eduardo Rovner, and Rafael Spregelburd.
-Works by these and other local authors, as well as local productions of international works, are among the over 80 theater works presented every weekend in Buenos Aires, alone.
+Works by these and other local authors, as well as local productions of international works, are among the over 80 theatre works presented every weekend in Buenos Aires, alone.
 The stage also plays host to well-known comedy acts, such as those of satirist Enrique Pinti, female impersonator Antonio Gasalla, storyteller Luis Landriscina, and the musical comedy troupe, Les Luthiers.